rkfg/memetagfs/README.md

 can check the database and storage for contradictions and salvage the files that for some reason lost all database records and became invisible.
 Use `--fsck` parameter to scan the internals and report the number of errors found.
 Use an additional `-f` flag to fix those errors.
 All unreferenced files will be put to a root tag `lost+found` (it will be created if it doesn't exist) and you can sort them later.
-Any database records that refer to non-existing files will be deleted.
+Any database records that refer to non-existing files will be deleted, and incorrectly named files will be renamed.